Machine Learning

 Ecosystems conceal patterns in vast, complex data.
 Machine learning unlocks this actionable intelligence where traditional methods fail.

 Ecological data is rarely clean.
-I specialise in handling noisy, real-world datasets—applying advanced techniques to build models that are robust, interpretable, and trustworthy.
+I specialise in handling noisy, real-world datasets and applying advanced techniques to build models that are robust, interpretable, and trustworthy.
 My goal: making machine learning accessible and actionable for conservation practitioners.

 I work with: